- Create a model with the data you need, see our knowledge base article, Create a new model.

 - In the Value box, enter the property's value you want the condition to meet for the block to be hidden.

-- For lookup properties, you can select a lookup option entered when you added the property to the model.
+- For lookup properties, you can select a lookup option.

 - For foreign key properties, you can select any values against the default label property of the linked model.
 However, if there is nothing to select, there might not be any values for the property.